The Artists' Press guide to green living

 Needless to say marketing is not a problem!
 If you want to book a plate for our next session email us at the address on the bottom of this page or if you are on Facebook like the Local-Lish-Us page to be kept in the loop.

 Want to find out more?
-Below are some books that we have really enjoyed (in no particular order):
+Below are some books and movies that we have really enjoyed (in no particular order):

 1) Fast Food Nation by Eric Schlosser